 Update: These MK808 and MK908 devices may work well for you.
 However, note that in our monitoring experiences with Tools.Valarm.net, we’ve had much better reliability, energy-efficiency, and stability using dedicated Industrial IoT sensor hubs.

-UPDATE: These MK808 and MK908 devices may work well for you, however, note that we’ve had much better reliability and stability using YoctoHub WiFi and Ethernet devices.
 Here’s a video tutorial on connecting those YoctoHubs and Raspberry Pis to Valarm Tools Cloud.
-Valarm software is used with these for long-term field deployments in the petroleum industry, upstream oil&gas, and governments to monitor environmental factors like water:
+Valarm software is used with these for long-term field deployments in various industries, for businesses, government agencies and other organizations for monitoring things like:

 Have you seen how small mini PCs are?
 Incredible, they are about the size of a stick of gum.
-That is all that’s needed for a dual (MK808) or even quad-core (MK908) processor, RAM (1GB or more), & input/output (I/O) ports: powerful enough for Valarm!
-Below is a video from Valarm’s YouTube channel about these Android devices.
+That is all that’s needed for a dual (MK808) or even quad-core (MK908) processor, RAM (1GB or more), & input/output (I/O) ports: powerful enough for Tools.Valarm.net.
+Below is a video from our YouTube channel about these Android devices.

 The MK808B has WiFi built in and you can plug in a USB ethernet or 3G/4G device if needed in your scenario.
-Valarm uploads your data to the Valarm Tools cloud servers where you can map, graph, analyze, and download all of your sensor data.
+Valarm uploads your Industrial IoT sensor device measurements to the Valarm Tools Cloud servers where you can map, graph, analyze, and download all of your sensor data.